Palomar COMMUNITY COLLEGE

 Reading Monday: TB: Ch 17: The Atlantic systems and its Consequences

-Wednesday:“Longitude” BOOK Discussion Session Please refer to the PAPER ASSIGNMENT folder on BB
+Wednesday:“Longitude” BOOK Discussion Session Please refer to the PAPER ASSIGNMENT folder on CANVAS

 NO Class Monday President’s Day